C. Warren Becker

 1923 - 2004

-Warren Becker was professor of organ and church organist at Andrews University from 1959 to1995.
+C. Warren Becker was professor of organ and church organist at Andrews University from 1959 to1995.
 He was chosen Teacher of the Year at AU in 1970, awarded the Charles E. Weniger and J. N. Andrews Medallions in 1982, and given the AU Faculty Award for Teaching Excellence in 1986.
 In addition to his organ responsibilities at AU, Becker taught music theory, music literature and history, and church music.
-He also directed the seminary chorus on occasion and chaired the department during the 1986-87 school year.
+He also directed the seminary chorus on occasion and chaired the department during the 1985-86 school year.

-Becker taught in the music department at Pacific Union College for 14 years, serving as chair for three of those years, from 1956 to 1959.
-During that time he completed he completed a master's degree in organ (1951).
-In 1963, four years after arriving at AU, he completed a DMA in organ performance and pedagogy at Eastman School of Music.
-In 1979, he was chosen by Harold Gleason, noted musicologist and organ scholar, to co-author the well-known five-volume Music History Outlines.
-A grant enabled him to spend two years in California working with Gleason on the five volume series.
-During that time he also prepared the sixth edition of Gleason's Method of Organ Playing for publication.
+In 1979 Harold Gleason, noted musicologist and organ scholar, invited Becker to be co-author of the well-known five-volume Music History Outlines.
+A grant enabled him to spend two years in California and during that time he also prepared the sixth edition of Gleason's Method of Organ Playing for publication.

 A Tribute to C. Warren Becker